Cucurbita ficifolia: Shell and flesh

 Some cuisines cook the immature fruit as a summer squash.
 Mature winter squash fruits are used as the basis for stranded vegetable pasta, sweets, and beverages.

 In Spain this squash is used to make a jam known as "cabello de ángel" (angel's hair), "cabell d'àngel" in Catalan, that is used to fill pies, sweets and confectionery.
 In Portugal, where the fruit is known as "chila" or "gila", the jam is known as "doce de gila", is used extensively in the production of traditional Portuguese sweets and confectionery.

 In Chile jam is often made out of the fruit.
-In Costa Rica, it is traditional to make empanadas stuffed with sweetened filling at Easter time.
+In Costa Rica, it is traditional to make empanadas stuffed with sweetened filling called miel de chiverre at Easter time.

 In Honduras, particularly in the city of Siguatepeque, it is cooked, and made into confectionary called alcitrón.

 In Asia, the pulp strands are used to make soup, quite similar to shark fin soup, hence the name "shark's fin melon".
 The cultivation and this usage feature briefly in the film Grow Your Own.